-Inbound traffic to the four main ISPs in France has increased from around 10 Tbit/s at H1-2017 to 13.3 Tbit/s at H1-2018, which translates into a 33% increase in a single year.
-46% of this traffic comes from transit links.
+Inbound traffic to the four main ISPs in France has increased from more than 12 Tbit/s at the end of 2017 to 14.3 Tbit/s at the end of 2018, which translates into a 15% increase in a single year.
+Half of this traffic comes from transit links.
 This relatively high rate of transit is due in large part to transit traffic between Open transit international (OTI), a Tier 1 network belonging to Orange, and the Orange backbone and backhaul network (RBCI), which makes it possible to relay traffic to the ISP's end customers.

 This rate of transit is much lower for other ISPs which do not have a transit provider business, and so make much greater use of peering.